kamarshad/CustomActionsheet/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## How to call
+Look into the |MKSViewController.m| inside the Example for CustomActionsheet folder it has all possible way of displaying this actionsheet.

+## Forthcoming feature
+1.Add new animation
+2.Make it full dynamica
+3.Improvie code

 ## Requirements